WordPress 5.8

 Internet Explorer 11 support ends

 At the end of May 2021, Microsoft announced that it would be retiring Internet Explorer in 2022 and ending support for the browser.
-Instead, Microsoft wants to continue to focus on the Chrome-based browser Microsoft Edge in the future.
+Instead, Microsoft wants to continue to focus on the Chrome-based browser Microsoft Edge in future.

-WordPress is doing the same as Microsoft with WordPress 5.8 and will no longer optimize the new version and all subsequent versions for Internet Explorer 11.
+WordPress is doing the same as Microsoft with WordPress 5.8 and will no longer optimise the new version and all subsequent versions for Internet Explorer 11.
 We recommend taking a look at an analysis tool of your choice to find out which browser your visitors are using to access your website.

 In Google Analytics, for example, you can do this under Target group -> Technology -> Browser and operating system.
 If the proportion of users with Internet Explorer is still relatively high for you, which depends on your target groups, then you should test intensively before updating to WordPress 5.8 to see whether everything is still running smoothly after the update.